kaizerr24/stock_analysis/README.md

 **About**
 This is a student project for the course "Programming: Introduction Level" - University of St. Gallen.
-The goal of this project was to create a program that analyzes different stocks during a given time frame.
+The goal of this project was to create a program that analyses different stocks during a given time frame.
-With this program you can enter various stocks and the time frame you want to analyze.
+With this program you can enter various stocks and the time frame you want to analyse.
 As a result you will see the stocks with the most volume, highest return and highest daily volatility.
 In addition, the program visualizes each data in various graphs and gives you additional informations.